meedan/meedan.com/README.md

 Bonus: If you make a commit on the `develop` branch, the Jenkins server will pull your change to the server and run `middleman build` for you, deploying automatically to staging!
 And a bot will tell you about it in Slack. :zap:

-Note: If they copy needs to be localized consider editing into a translation manager instead of editing those files directly to the yml files.
+Note: If the copy needs to be localized consider editing into a translation manager instead of editing those files directly to the yml files.

 ## Installing dependencies